jklappert/FireFly/README.md

 std::vector<std::string> vars = {"x","y","z"};
 ```

-Variables are limited to a length of at most 16 characters and can consist of lower and upper case letters, i.e. `a,...,z` and `A,...,Z`, and numbers, e.g., `s12`.
+Variables are limited to a length of at most 16 characters and can consist of lower and upper case letters, i.e. `a,...,z` and `A,...,Z`, and numbers, e.g. `s12`.

 The functions have to be parsed only once and can be evaluated afterwards calling